Sparsh-Palkhiwala/Sparsh-Palkhiwala.github.io/README.md

 ### Software Developer @ Psych for Life | (August 2023 – Present)
+- Migrated web app from NPM to **PNPM**, cutting build times and boosting reliability with efficient dependency linking and content-addressable storage.
 - Achieved 80% reduction in research time by utilizing **Prompt Engineering** for enhanced efficiency.
 - Enhanced content management systems by fixing bugs and integrating transcript functionality into the dashboard for streamlined content updates.
 - Leading integration of **AI** into the writing process for enhanced efficiency, resulting in a streamlined timeframe.